web-platform-tests/wpt/docs/introduction.md

 provide [a limited introduction][github-intro] to both git and GitHub.

-Pull Requests are automatically labelled based on the directory the files they change are in; there are also comments added automatically to notify a number of people: this list of people comes from OWNERS files in those same directories and their parents (i.e., they work
+Pull Requests are automatically labeled based on the directory the files they change are in; there are also comments added automatically to notify a number of people: this list of people comes from OWNERS files in those same directories and their parents (i.e., they work